Aryan140306/C-/README.md

 ## Pointer
 Pointer will move with the size of struct at once\
 for eg if struct is if size 6 so pointer will move from 1000 to 1006 and then to 1012
+## Alias name
+We can name our struct as a single variable by using →type def\
+eg→ type def struct S1 {/
+char a\
+int b/
+}t;